Grapedge/jsx-builder/README.md

 - [ ] The user transforms the code by `commands` (the bottom uses babel)

 Hope to be at least 60% done this weekend.

+TODO, or not: perfect babel modeling.
+This seems like a lot of work, for the time being I'll use `'a`, or even `%raw`